 The vehicle connects to its control system through sockets.
-In this sense, the control system is a completely separate process, which can be run even in a different machine.
+In this sense, the control system is a completelly separate process, which can be run even in a different machine.
 So, different control systems can be attached to the vehicle and tested for the exact same situation.

-When the simulation is started, the vehicle builds an incremental map of the environment based on the sensory information.
+When the simulation is started, the vehicle builds an incremental map of the environment based on the sensorial information.
 Our agent adds landmarks to this map and uses them to generate movement plans.
 It has two main motivations: it should navigate from an initial point up to a target point, avoiding collisions with objects; and it should keep its energetic balance, taking care of the energy level in the internal batteries.

-Our agent architecture (see figure 2) is essentially rooted in the BFA implementation as in (Franklin, 2005), more specifically the behavior network (Negatu, 2006) and consciousness (Bogner, 1999) modules.
-Its behavior has both reactive and deliberative components, due to the intrinsic properties of behavior networks.
+Our agent architecture (see figure 2) is essencially rooted in the BFA implementation as in [12], more specifically the behavior network [10] and consciousness [4] modules.
 CAV brings some modifications in the implementation related with the application domain, and the interaction among consciousness and behavior network.
 The following sections contain a brief description of CAV's modules.